a-jwc/cf-jwt-systems/README.txt

 Systems Assignment
 - README.txt end point (This is what you are reading right now and is properly served from the requested GET endpoint!)
 - Integration with General Assignment (I had attempted to integrate the authentication service as directed by the online assingment documentation, but was unable to pass the Systems Assignment Grader for this extra credit portion.
-As this testing service is a blackbox, I am unsure where I am failing.)
+As this testing service is a blackbox, I am not 100% sure where I am failing although I do have my suspicions. )